2021 Best Allied Health Professions Colleges for Non-Traditional Students in Illinois

 University of St Francis has taken the #1 spot in this year's allied health professions ranking for non-traditional students.
 Located in the suburb of Joliet, University of Saint Francis is a private not-for-profit school with a small student population.
 University of Saint Francis not only placed well in our non-traditional rankings.
 It is also #1 on our Best Colleges for Allied Health Professions in Illinois list.

-The school has a low student loan default rate of 1.0%.
-1,704 of University of Saint Francis students are exclusively distance learners.
+About 1.0% of University of Saint Francis students default on their loans in three years, which is lower than average.
+1,704 students at University of Saint Francis are exclusively online.
 There are roughly 1,980 part time students in attendance at University of Saint Francis.

-The school has a low student loan default rate of 2.4%.
-Approximately 2,640 students take at least one class online at SIUC.
+About 2.4% of SIUC students default on their loans in three years, which is lower than average.
+There are approximately 2,640 students at SIUC that take at least one class online.
 There are roughly 2,629 part time students in attendance at SIUC.

 One of 34 majors within the Health Professions area of study, Allied Health Professions has other similar majors worth exploring.